lelloc/doc-admin/content/processes-automation/access-control-lists.rst

            # more SLA attributes
          State:
            ID:
-           - some id
+           - some ID
            Name:
            - some name
            TypeName:
            - some state type name
            TypeID:
-           - some state type id
+           - some state type ID
            # more state attributes
          Ticket:
            Queue: